-- A review of our provision in Science in October 2018 by Andy Pearson, Secondary Science consultant which followed on from his review in October 2018 - his updated review is very positive.
+- A review of our provision in Science in October 2021 by Andy Pearson, Secondary Science consultant which followed on from his review in October 2018 - his updated review is very positive.

 - A review of governance by Lorimer Hayes, National Leader of Governance, in the summer of 2019 to ensure that our governance was of the very highest standard.
 The report and actions can be found here.

 - A review of our provision for students with SEND by Sue Allen, Headteacher of Oakfield High School and College, part of the Aspire Federation, to benchmark our provision against national best practice.

 - We work closely with the Lancashire School Advisory Service, drawing upon their expertise with termly meetings.
 We worked with with Karen Pomeroy, Head of Penwortham Girls High School, and an associate school adviser, during 2020-21 to review our progress since the last Ofsted report.